Visual And Performing Arts

 At BSM, the arts are a vital and rewarding part of every student’s school day.
 Access to and engagement in the Visual and Performing Arts (VPA) is a central component of your child’s education here.

-Through experiences in Drama, Music and Visual Arts, that open the student to new ideas and new challenges, we aim to develop the students personally, socially, emotionally and intellectually, and instil the habits of mind that last a lifetime – confidence, perseverance, the ability to analyse and solve problems, personal adaptability, spontaneity, the ability to cooperate, verbal and non-verbal skills, imagination and creativity.
+Through experiences in Drama, Music and Visual Arts, that opens the students to new ideas and new challenges, we aim to develop the students personally, socially, emotionally and intellectually, and instill the habits of mind that last a lifetime – confidence, perseverance, the ability to analyse and solve problems, personal adaptability, spontaneity, the ability to cooperate, verbal and non-verbal skills, imagination and creativity.
 As if this is not enough it is also fun and rewarding.

 The recent commitment to building the amazing Creative Arts Centre is strong evidence that BSM believes access to and engagement in Visual and Performing Arts is a central component of your child’s education.
 Through artistic exploration, innovative thinking and performance-based tasks, we help each child acquire the essential skills of effective communication, confidence and creativity.